CMake for FleCSI client applications¶

-The FleCSI installation provides mutliple CMake files to support
+The FleCSI installation provides multiple CMake files to support

 writing new software.
 While the FleCSI